mrrfv/cloudflare-gateway-pihole-scripts/README.md

 ### Cloudflare Gateway?

-- Requires a valid credit card
+- Requires a valid credit card or PayPal account
 - Limit of 300k domains on the free plan

 ### a hosts file?